|

 - A sequence of images that appear when the monitor has been idle for a set amount of time.
 It's purpose is to keep old monitor screens from being damaged

 by having the same image on the screen for a long time.
+For modern screens a screen saver is just eye candy.

 screen tip